 Transportation of the waste commenced in November 2018 with disposal expected to be complete by December 2020 or earlier.
 As of 31 August 2019, 162 drums of waste, from the original 352, have been transported for processing.

 The waste was collected and stored by EPA, on behalf of the State Government, as part of a nationally coordinated program called ChemCollect.

 ChemCollect called for collection and safe disposal of certain banned pesticides, fungicides, and other veterinary chemicals.

 Approximately 235 tonnes were collected in Victoria and 1676 tonnes were collected nationwide.
 Most of the collected chemicals were treated, disposed of or destroyed safely at the time, however EPA was required to manage a stockpile of 80 tonnes that were unable to be treated at the time due to the mix of pesticides.

 The waste has been stored securely in Melbourne until technology at waste management facilities evolved to allow for safe treatment and disposal of the chemicals.

 When viable and safe solutions for treatment and destruction of the stockpile became available, EPA led rigorous and extensive technical and commercial assessments before finding two facilities that were put through waste treatment trials in 2016.

-EPA will oversee the trials to ensure they are conducted according to best practice methods that EPA enforces for the treatment and destruction of similar chemicals.
+EPA was responsible for overseeing the trials to ensure they were conducted according to best practice methods.

 If you would like to receive email updates when new content is uploaded to this website, subscribe here.